June 30th

 Meaning of the subhAShita:

-Nothing impossible exists in this world for these - medicine, wealth, good counsel, and intellect of the noble.
+Nothing impossible exists in this world for these—medicine, wealth, good counsel, and intellect of the noble.

 Commentary:

-If there is a problem, there is a solution!
-Between medicine, wealth, good counsel and the intellect of the noble, every issue in the world can be addressed!!
+Between—medicine, wealth, good counsel, and the intellect of the noble—every issue in this world can be addressed AND resolved!!

 What are the kinds of problems one might face?